 In 1976, Sensei Bob was a founding member of The Union Of NZ Karatedo Organisations, (now Karate New Zealand), serving then as the National Secretary and later as the National Treasurer until 2010.

 Continuining to seek knowledge in karatedo, 1995 saw the change to Kofukan Shitoryu under Sensei Keiji Tomiyama and Brian Davis, the NZ Kofukan Head instructor.
 After 8 years, Sensei Bob left Kofukan Shitoryu in March 2003 to formally open what is now Karatedo Shitoryu New Zealand.
-In January 2011, Sensei Bob was graded to 7th Dan.

 - Qualified Oceania Kata Judge and Kumite Referee